When a shortcut to a shared folder or computer on a network (also called mapping

 To map a network drive in Windows

-- In the Drive list, click a drive letter.
+- In the Drive field, select an unused drive letter.

-- In the Folder box, type the path of the folder or computer, or click Browse to find the folder or computer.
+- In the Folder box, enter the path of the folder or computer, or click Browse to find the folder or computer.
+For example: "\\algshare".

 - To connect every time you log on to your computer, select the Reconnect at logon check box.